☰ open navigation sidebar

 • To address end-of-life management-based barriers to entry (and potential solutions to these barriers to entry) to the transition to non-radioisotopic alternative technologies.

 National strategies may vary from country to country, and the industrial and commercial approaches may differ for each supplier.
-Therefore, the workshop will be designed around the primary process for designing and implementing an effective end of life management strategy.
+Therefore, the workshop was designed around the primary process for designing and implementing an effective end of life management strategy.
 These steps may include onsite storage of sources or transport for reuse or recycle, return to a supplier/manufacturer, repatriation of legacy sources, consolidation at a storage facility, disposal as waste.
-For each step, participants will identify the key stakeholders and the challenges they may encounter and will explore pathways to overcome those challenges.
+For each step, participants identified the key stakeholders and the challenges they may encounter and explored pathways to overcome those challenges.

-Expert speakers from participating countries will be invited to share their experiences and lessons learned from implementing disused sources management strategies and practices.
-Industry will be invited to speak about management options offered, and their respective planning process.
-International donors to disused source management and alternative technology projects also will be invited to speak about available funding mechanisms for participants to explore.
-Participants will be encouraged to identify immediate steps that can be taken to strengthen radiological security and the management of disused sources in their organisations and countries.
+Expert speakers from participating countries were invited to share their experiences and lessons learned from implementing disused sources management strategies and practices.
+Industry was invited to speak about management options offered, and their respective planning process.
+Participants were encouraged to identify immediate steps that can be taken to strengthen radiological security and the management of disused sources in their organisations and countries.

 Audience

-• Organisations that use high activity radioactive sources (medical, academic and industry);
+• Organisations that use high activity radioactive sources;

 • Transport operators;